11anthonym/av-tech-rpg/README.md

 # AV Tech RPG
+This is just for fun and not to be taken too seriously.

 AV Tech RPG is an early-stage game concept about the strange, specific, occasionally heroic work of an audio visual integration technician.